hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 *  [AU Core Procedure](StructureDefinition-au-core-procedure.html) - with primary procedure code `Procedure.code` and `Procedure.bodySite`

 When implementing representations of body site / laterality the following points can be noted and are considered in providing recommended representations for varied terminology usage in systems:
-* The `bodySite` element is NOT *Must Support* in AU Core profiles, there is no expectation to fill or meaningfully consume this element.
+* The `bodySite` element is not *Must Support* in AU Core profiles, there is no expectation to fill or meaningfully consume this element.
 * The `CodeableConcept.text` element is system populated and may reflect more specific detail than the `CodeableConcept.coding` concepts provided.

 In FHIR, body site and associated laterality can be recorded in various ways.
 Depending on the specific system approach to body site / laterality information recording this can lead to a number of scenarios needing to be implemented using AU Core profiles: